 Step Three: Hold at the lowest position, keeping the tension in the glute, hamstring and quadricep of the lead leg while stabilizing the trunk.
 Do not allow the weight to shift to the knee that's lightly touching the ground.

 Step Four: Exhale, pressing through the heel of your lead leg, extend the knees and hips, while returning to the starting position.

 There are a few key points to remember.
-Keep your head and neck in alignment with your spine and choose a focal point approximately 5 to 7 feet ahead on the floor which will move closer as the body descends.
+Keep your head and neck aligned with your spine and choose a focal point approximately 5 to 7 feet ahead on the floor which will move closer as the body descends.
 Maintain a natural arch in the lower back throughout the entire exercise.

 Don't fall for these common cheats.
 Avoid over-arching the back.
 Don't look at the ceiling.
 Do not allow the hips or shoulders to twist.
 Do not load the trail leg, it is there only for balance.
 Make sure to rest the top of your foot on the bench, not your toes or you risk becoming unbalanced.

 A variation of this exercise is to lift the trail foot off the platform.
 It will challenge your balance and forces the front leg into handling the entire load.
 Add dumbbells when you want to increase intensity.

 The first time you do the Rear Foot Elevated Split Squat, you'll curse my name.
 But your back, hips and leg muscles will all thank me.

 Call for a FREE Consultation (305) 296-3434

 CAUTION: Check with your doctor before